pokeclicker-uva/pipeline/guides/05_backend.md

 2. Specify the environment variables
 3. Create the build job

+# 1. Setup the Docker server

+# 2. Specify the environment variables

 # 3. Create the build job
 In Jenkins, create a new project of type `Maven Project`: